dempe/dempe.github.io/_posts/2018-03-14-model-and-cost-function.md

 layout: post
 title: "Model and Cost Function"
 date: 2018-03-14 00:00:01
+updated: none
 tags: machine-learning
-excerpt: The following are my notes on the model and cost function section of Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning/home/welcome).
+excerpt: These are my notes on the model and cost function section of Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning/home/welcome).
 ---

-## Model Representation
+### Model Representation
 {%
    include margin_note_with_image.html
    note='A learning algorithm receives training data and determines the parameters that make the hypothesis most accurately predict a value in \\(Y\\) given a value in \\(X\\).'